8 Tips for Opening Your Cottage - Royal Homes 8 Tips for Opening Your Cottage - Royal Homes

 Check for Critters

 What should you do when you first arrive at your cottage?
 Mike Holmes recommends checking your cottage for unwanted visitors.
-Take a walk around the exterior and check for torn window screens, holes in the roof or siding, or other potential entrance points.
+Take a walk around the exterior and check for torn window screens, holes in the roof or siding, or other potential entry points.
 If you notice signs of an animal intruder, use caution when you first step through the door.

 Though mice and squirrels are rarely a threat, the waste they leave behind can be hazardous to your health.
 You may want to contact a pest control expert if your cottage hosted critters over the winter months.